MFHChehade/Reinforcement-Learning-for-Battery-Management/README.md

 - `energy_management_env.py`: Implements the custom energy management environment.
 It simulates the dynamics of energy systems, handling state transitions, reward calculations, and any interactions an agent can have within this domain.
 - `env_registration.py`: Facilitates the registration of the custom environment with the RL framework being used, ensuring compatibility and ease of use within standard training routines.

+## Problem Formulations

+- `problem_formulations/RL Formulation - Battery Problem.pdf`: This document provides a detailed mathematical formulation of the battery optimization problem addressed by the RL agents in this project.
+It includes the definition of the state space, action space, reward function, transition dynamics, and constraints, offering a theoretical foundation for understanding and improving the RL algorithms used for energy management.

 ## Getting Started

 To get started with training an agent in the energy management environment, ensure you have the required dependencies installed.
 Then, you can run the `agents_main.py` script to begin the training process.
 Make sure to adjust the data input paths and any hyperparameters according to your experimental setup.